 The light 40 then reaches the receiving hardware 50, which includes a light filter and detector 52, followed by an amplifier 54 and demodulator 56.

-Referring to Figure 3, a schematic view, in an office environment, of the Far UV communication system is shown.
+Referring to Figure 3, a schematic view, in an office environment, of the Far UVC communication system is shown.

-A power supply 60 feeds the power and signal management equipment 62, which acts to combine the data from the network equipment 64 and environmental monitoring equipment 66, determining how to best combine the environmental data and information for transmission into UV light transmission.
+A power supply 60 feeds the power and signal management equipment 62, which acts to combine the data from the network equipment 64 and environmental monitoring equipment 66, determining how to best combine the environmental data and information for transmission into Far-UVC light transmission.

 Signals are passed over the wiring 68 to one or more fixed transmission and receiving fixtures 70.